 The FTA is a success story for both countries.
 It has created significant mutual benefits while broadening and deepening our relationship.

 Goods exports to China have quadrupled since the FTA was signed and entered into force in 2008.
-China is now New Zealand’s second-largest trading partner, with two-way trade valued at over NZ$22 billion in 2016.
-This is made up of NZ$12.3 billion in exports (NZ$9.4 billion goods, NZ$2.9 billion in services), and NZ$10.5 billion in imports (NZ$10 billion goods, NZ$538 million in services).
+China is now New Zealand’s largest trading partner, with two-way trade valued at over NZ$27 billion in 2018.
+This is made up of NZ$15.3 billion in exports (NZ$12.2 billion in goods, NZ$3.1 billion in services), and NZ$11.9 billion in imports (NZ$11.1 billion goods, NZ$760 million in services).

-In recent years China has risen to become New Zealand’s ninth-largest source of foreign direct investment (at NZ$1.1 billion in 2016).
+In recent years China has risen to become New Zealand’s ninth-largest source of foreign direct investment (at NZ$1 billion in 2017).
 Tourism, education and other people-to-people links between the two countries have also grown strongly.

-In another ‘first’ in the New Zealand-China relationship, then-Prime Minister John Key and President Xi Jinping agreed to upgrade the FTA in November 2016.
+In another ‘first’ in the New Zealand-China relationship, former Prime Minister John Key and President Xi Jinping agreed to upgrade the FTA in November 2016.

-The upgrade provides an opportunity to modernise the FTA and make improvements that further free up trade for goods and services exporters.
-Negotiations will aim to enhance areas already covered by the agreement, including technical barriers to trade, customs procedures, cooperation and trade facilitation, rules of origin and services.
+The upgrade provides an opportunity to modernise the FTA and make improvements that further free up trade for goods and services to help exporters reach $30 billion in two-way trade by 2020 — the target set by leaders in 2014.

 Ministers agreed that negotiators would move swiftly to complete the upgrade, though no timeframe has yet been set for conclusion.